magneticio/vamp/docs/content/getting-started/merge-delete.md

 {{% /copyable %}}

 {{% alert info %}}
 **Note**: We removed the `deployable`, `environment_variables`, `ports` and some other parts of the blueprint.
-These are actually not necessary for deletion.
+These are actually not necessary for updating or deletion.
 Besides that, this is actually exactly the same blueprint we used to initially deploy the "old" topology.
 {{% /alert %}}